hayeee14/project-ML-ASAH-FT/README.md

 4. Wait for the AI to process (Extraction -> Transcription -> Scoring).
 5. Download the JSON Report for the result.

+> **First Run Notice:**
+> When running the application for the **very first time**, the system will automatically download the Whisper and Flan-T5 models (approx. 2-3 GB).
+> Please allow **10-15 minutes** for this initial setup depending on your internet connection.
+Subsequent runs will be instant as the models are cached locally.

 # Project Structure
 ```
 Capstone-Interview-AI/